kutoru/chanl-backend/README.md

 This is the backend part of my project called "chanl".\
 See the frontend [here](https://github.com/kutoru/chanl-frontend).\
 The project is generally supposed to be a text-only Discord clone.\
-With this project I wanted to learn WebSockets and fullstack web development.
+With this project I wanted to mostly focus on the functionality of WebSockets and fullstack web development rather than design.

 # Project status